The magic of Artificial Neural Network — Part 3

 Conclusion

 In this post, the Hahn-Banach theorem for normed space is proved and its application on the C(lm) having the closed linear subspace Cl(S) has been discussed.
-We find that under this condition, a continuous linear functional L on C(Im) exists where
+We find that under this condition, for h∈C(Im)\Cl(S), there is a continuous linear functional L on C(Im) such that

 Your feedback is highly appreciated and will help me to continue my articles.